Robert Brunner

 Robert Brunner (born 1958) is an American industrial designer.
 Brunner was the Director of Industrial Design for Apple Computer from 1989 to 1996, and is a founder and current partner at Ammunition Design Group.

 Biography

 Brunner received a Bachelor of Science degree in Industrial Design from San José State University in 1981.

-After working as a designer and project manager at several high technology companies, Brunner went on to found Lunar Design in 1984, in 1989, Brunner accepted the position of Director of Industrial Design at Apple Computer, where he provided design and direction for all Apple product lines, including the PowerBook.
+After working as a designer and project manager at several high technology companies, Brunner went on to co-found Lunar Design in 1984.
+In 1989, Brunner accepted the position of Director of Industrial Design at Apple Computer, where he provided design and direction for all Apple product lines, including the PowerBook.
 He was succeeded by Jonathan Ive in 1997.
 Brunner claims that while with Apple, he hired Ive three times.

 In January 1996, he became a partner in the San Francisco office of Pentagram.
 In 2006, Brunner partnered Alex Siow, founder of San Francisco-based Zephyr Ventilation, to launch outdoor grill design firm Fuego.
 Emblematic of his relationship with Siow, he designed the Arc Collection of modern range-hoods for Zephyr Ventilation.